Relief of Douglas MacArthur: Korean War

 Bradley raised the possibility of using nuclear weapons in Korea at a Joint Chiefs of Staff meeting on 9 July 1950 at Eisenhower's instigation, but there was no support for the idea.
 The Army staff sent a cable to Collins in Tokyo suggesting that he seek out MacArthur's opinion.
 In a teleconference on 13 July, Major General Charles L. Bolte proposed sending nuclear weapons.
-MacArthur had already turned down Air Force proposals to fire bomb North Korean cities, and suggested that atomic bombs could be used to isolate North Korea by taking out bridges and tunnels.
+MacArthur had already turned down Air Force proposals to firebomb North Korean cities, and suggested that atomic bombs could be used to isolate North Korea by taking out bridges and tunnels.
 The Army staff considered this impractical.
 On 28 July, the Joint Chiefs decided to send ten nuclear-capable B-29 bombers of the 9th Bombardment Wing to Guam as a deterrent to Chinese action against Taiwan.
 Truman publicly denied that he was considering the use of nuclear weapons in Korea, but authorized the transfer to Guam of atomic bombs without their fissile cores.
 The deployment did not go well; one of the bombers crashed on takeoff from Fairfield-Suisun Air Force Base in California on 5 August, killing the mission commander, Brigadier General Robert F. Travis, and 18 others.
 The remaining nine bombers remained in Guam until 13 September, when they returned to the United States.
 The bomb assemblies stayed behind.

 At a press conference on 13 July, Truman was asked if United States forces would cross the 38th parallel into North Korea, and he replied that he would "make that decision when it becomes necessary to do it".
-Some of his advisors, including Assistant Secretary of State for Far Eastern Affairs, Dean Rusk, and the director of the Office of Northeast Asian Affairs, John M. Allison, argued that Security Council Resolution 83 provided a legal basis for the invasion of North Korea.
+Some of his advisors, including the Assistant Secretary of State for Far Eastern Affairs, Dean Rusk, and the director of the Office of Northeast Asian Affairs, John M. Allison, argued that Security Council Resolution 83 provided a legal basis for the invasion of North Korea.
 Others, such as George F. Kennan and Paul Nitze, disagreed.
 Along with the legality, the administration also had to consider the danger of intervention by the Soviet Union or the People's Republic of China if United Nations forces approached their borders.